hsson/brkt-cli/aws.md

 creating snapshots.
 See [brkt-cli-iam-permissions.json](https://github.com/brkt/brkt-cli/blob/master/reference_templates/brkt-cli-iam-permissions.json) for the complete list of required permissions.

+You can use the `--subnet` option to launch the Encryptor in a specific VPC and subnet.
+Without this option, the encryptor is launched in your default VPC and subnet.

 When launching the Encryptor or Updater instance, **brkt-cli** creates a temporary security group that allows inbound access on port 80.
 Alternately, you can use the `--security-group` option to specify one or more existing security groups.

+If both `--subnet` and `--security-group` are specified, they must be in the same VPC.

 ## Usage
 ```